The Ten Commandments, or any similar set of rules, by any other name, are necessary to maintain order in society.

 3 "Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?"

 ).
-When you judge someone, they will judge you back in defense.
+When you judge someone, they will judge you back in self-defense.
 When you judge others, God will use the same measure to judge you.
 I have no problem judging a situation by God's standards.
 Those are the same standards by which we will all be judged in the end, anyway.
 Without judging whether a situation is right or wrong, you cannot pursue the right course of action.
 That requires knowledge of what God has told us to do.
 (Matthew 22:29

 Jesus replied, "You are in error because you do not know the Scriptures or the power of God.

 I cannot judge about the final result of someone's actions, but I can apply what God said to do and see if an action is wrong to take.
-For those of you who think this is a bad approach, check out 1 Cor 5:1-5
+For those of you who think this is a bad approach, check out 1 Corinthians 5:1-5

 For my part, even though I am not physically present, I am with you in spirit.
 As one who is present with you in this way, I have already passed judgment in the name of our Lord Jesus on the one who has been doing this.
 (NIV)